 Parton Distribution Functions (PDFs) are essential for nearly every measurement planned for the LHC.
 While NLO accuracy was sufficient at the Tevatron, NNLO precision will be needed to reach the LHC goals.
-The NNLO evolution kernels [21-24] are currently being incorporated into the various evolution programs.
-Additional work is still needed to integrate these programs and to standardize the interface to the NNLO PDF evolution routines.
+The NNLO evolution kernels [22-25] are currently being incorporated into the various evolution programs.
+Additional work is still needed to integrate these programs and standardize the interface to the NNLO PDF evolution routines.
 Furthermore, the NNLO kernels must be matched with NNLO calculations.
-The necessary NNLO ingredients are available for the DIS structure functions [23-25] and the Drell-Yan process [26].
-However, for the other sub-processes used in the global analysis, significant challenges remain [27].
+The necessary NNLO ingredients are available for the DIS structure functions [24-26] and the Drell-Yan process [27].
+However, for the other sub-processes used in the global analysis, significant challenges remain.

 Specifically, work is needed on jet, direct photon, and heavy quark production.
-For many of these processes, the NNLO matrix elements have been computed [28,29]; however, they need to be combined with real emission diagrams, properly accounting for soft and collinear subtractions.
-Several promising techniques [30-32] can be pursued to accomplish this non-trivial task.
+For many of these sub-processes, the NNLO matrix elements have been computed [28,29]; however, they need to be combined with the real emission diagrams, properly taking into account soft and collinear subtractions.
+This is a non-trivial task that has not yet been accomplished.
+There are several promising techniques [30-32] that can be pursued.